 Our popular notions about the Cossacks tended to portray them as the energetic and rambunctious horsemen of the lower steppe from Russia and Ukraine.
 And while such a perception also holds true in the historical sense, there was more to these ‘horsemen’ that went beyond their boisterous military scope.
 To that end, the Cossacks are one of the rare ‘polities’ in Slavic (and Russian) history who formed their ranks based on societal connections rather than ethnicities and origins – borne by the pretenseless mutual appreciation of protecting each other.
-So without further ado, let us take a gander at 12 incredible things you should know about the Cossacks, from circa 16th – 19th century.
+So without further ado, let us take a gander at the origins, history, and military prowess of the Cossacks, from circa 16th – 19th century.

 *Note – In this article, we have focused on the major Cossack groups (as opposed to the numerous later branches and variations of these communities).

 The ‘Convoluted’ Origins –

 The entry in Britannica puts forth the origin of the word ‘Cossack’ as (being derived from) Turkic kazak, meaning ‘freeman’ or ‘adventurer’.
 The first recorded use of ‘Cossacks’ was possibly made by the Italian trading colonies along the Black Sea in the 14th century for the bandits and freebooters who operated in the hinterland.
 To that end, most historians agree that the first of these Cossacks were probably Tatar raiders (possibly composed of Cuman origins and remnants of the Mongol invasion) who conducted their forays and sorties along the southern Pontic steppe.